dougeby/IntuneDocs/InTuneDocs/GetStarted/start-with-a-paid-subscription-to-microsoft-intune-step-6.md

 ---

 # Create policies and publish an app
-[!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] policies provide settings that help you control the security settings on mobile devices, maintain Windows Firewall and Endpoint Protection settings for computers, and deploy applications.
+Intune policies provide settings that help you control the security settings on mobile devices, maintain Windows Firewall and Endpoint Protection settings for computers, and deploy applications.
 You can learn more at [Manage settings and features on your devices with Microsoft Intune policies](/Intune/deploy-use/manage-settings-and-features-on-your-devices-with-microsoft-intune-policies) and [Help secure Windows PCs with Endpoint Protection for Microsoft Intune](/Intune/deploy-use/help-secure-windows-pcs-with-endpoint-protection-for-microsoft-intune).

 You can perform two types of app installations using Intune.
 The first is a **required install**, which automatically deploys the app to managed computers.
 The other is an **available install**, which deploys the app, or a link to the app, to the Intune company portal so that users can choose whether to install it on their computers or on their mobile devices.